-There are two types of single-phase inverter, one is the full-bridge type and the other is half-bridge type.
+There are two types of single-phase inverters, one is the full-bridge type and the other is the half-bridge type.

 A full-bridge type inverter circuit is mainly used to convert DC to AC.
 This can be achieved by opening and closing the switch in the correct order.
 This type of inverter consists of four different operating states where these switches operate on closed switches.

 A half-bridge type inverter circuit is the basic building block in a full-bridge type inverter.
 This inverter consists of two switches.
 Each type of switch has a capacitor with an output voltage.
 In addition, these switches complement each other as if the first switch is turned on then the rest of the switch is turned off.

 The diagram of the three-phase inverter is as follows.
 The main function of this type of inverter is to convert the input of DC current to the output of three-phase AC.
 A basic three-phase inverter consists of three single-phase inverter switches.
 Jay Each switch can be connected simultaneously from three load terminals.